HagaiSaar/Hagai-Saar/README.md

 *******************************************************
 prerequisites

-Using pip or any other way, you will need the module:
+Using pip or any other way,you will need the module:

 pandas